Celebrating excellence

 BAA Supervisor of the Year

 This award will recognise a clinician who has gone above and beyond to provide a supportive learning environment for students on placement, providing leadership, guidance and inspiration.
-The award is focused on the mentoring of students, and we particularly welcome testimonials and case studies from students, colleagues and university placement teams, highlighting the reason a particular person should be nominated.
+The award is focused on the mentoring of students, and we welcome testimonials and case studies from students, colleagues and university placement teams highlighting the reason a particular person should be nominated.

 The award is presented in honour of Paul Doody, an extraordinary Audiologist, totally committed to training.
 He made a huge difference to the lives of numerous Audiologists.